outdreamer/build-a-cure-1/docs/specific_problem_analysis/knapsack.md

           - these trade-offs are important to identify up front so they can be used as a filtering rule

+          - the limits represented by each trade-off can act as a proxy for determining the trade-off itself

+            - example:
+              - the variance vs. bias trade-off can be represented as a limit on the value added by each initial information/assumption unit
+              - the size vs. value trade-off is a false trade-off but can be embodied by some objects in the set (some objects may increase in value while decreasing in size), which can be represented as a limit on the value added by each increase in size units

+        - conflicts

+          - the key conflicts of the problem need to be identified before investing time in summation

+            - the conflict between assumptions of value change rules & actual change rules
+            - the conflict between core distortion functions & actual implemenations of combined distortions
+            - the conflict between marginal value & absolute value
+            - the conflict between relative value & imminent value

+        - layers

+          - the layers of the problem represented by phase shifts, state changes, etc can postpone the original problem solving (first you can use general insights like 'gather all the smallest high-value objects first if there are any', but then you will actually need to calculate the optimal combination of remaining objects given remaining space)

         - interactions

             - intersections of different attribute sets leading to a value conflict or a similar value